trashpirate/chainlink-functions-starter/README.md

 ## About
 This repo contains a starter kit template for developing and testing smart contracts with [Chainlink Functions](https://docs.chain.link/chainlink-functions/).
 It includes a basic `FunctionsConsumer` contract and a `FunctionsRouterMock` contract to locally test send and fulfill requests.
-Note that this setup short-circuits the Chainlink oracle network and is only for local testing.
+The repo also includes the [functions-toolkit](https://www.npmjs.com/package/@chainlink/functions-toolkit) to simulate and interact with the Chainlink oracle.
+Scripts to spin up a local chainlink test network is also included.

 ## Installation